-In this post, we’ll share a comprehensive guide on how to speed up the images that you use on your website.
+In this post, we’ll share a comprehensive guide on how to load faster the images that you use on your website.

 We’ll start by sharing six key tactics to speed up image loading.
-Then, we’ll show you how to use two beginner-friendly WordPress plugins to implement these tactics on your WordPress site and speed up your site’s images.
+Then, we’ll show you how to use two beginner-friendly WordPress plugins to implement these tactics on your WordPress site.

 How to Make Photos Load Faster: Six Performance Strategies

-In this first section, we’re going to talk about the tactics that you can implement to make your images load faster in general.
+In this first section, we’re going to talk about the tactics that you can implement to make your images load faster on your site.
 Then, in the next section, we’ll show you how to implement all of these tactics on WordPress.

 You can think of this section as the “theory” and the next section as the “actionable how-to”.

-Here are the six tactics you can use to speed up your images, ranked roughly in the order of their importance:
+If you’re wondering what makes images load faster, keep reading!
+Here are the six tactics you can use to speed up images on your site, ranked roughly in the order of their importance: